rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 5. Use Cases update the Core State Store to reflect changes in the application's state.
 6. ViewModels listen for updates from the Core State Store, use UI Mappers to transform data, and update the View State accordingly.
 7. Views update accordingly based on the View State.

-## 1.3.
-Ports and Adapters Architecture Approach
-To achieve a high degree of flexibility and testability, the Stopwatch application utilizes the Ports and Adapters Architecture (Ports and Adapters) pattern.
-This approach separates the core business logic from external concerns, such as the user interface, data storage, and external APIs.

-The Core Layer defines "Ports," which are interfaces that specify how the core interacts with the outside world.
-The Platform Layer contains "Adapters," which implement these ports and handle the specific details of interacting with external systems.
-This separation allows us to change external systems (e.g., switch databases) without affecting the core business logic.

-The application is designed to be testable, maintainable, and scalable.
-The use of Ports and Adapters Architecture allows us to test the core business logic in isolation, without needing to set up complex external dependencies.
-The platform-agnostic core allows us to reuse the same logic across all supported platforms, reducing development time and ensuring consistency.

 ## 2. Layers
 The architecture divides the application into three distinct layers: Core, Platform and External.